SSahas/SSahas/README.md

 - 🌱 I’m currently working on Machine Learning
 - 📫 How to reach me: sriramsahas2002@gmail.com
 - [LinkedIn](www.linkedin.com/in/ssahas)
-- 🏫 I am doing Bachelers of Technology in Electronics and communication at IIITN
+- 🏫 I am doing Bachelers of Technology in Electronics and communication at Indian Institute of Information technology, Nagpur.
 - Mobile : 9398860943
 - he/his